 About data and metadata reference standards

-The Chief Information Officer of Canada issues data and metadata reference standards to make sure Government of Canada data is presented consistently in all systems and datasets.
+The Chief Information Officer of Canada issues data and metadata reference standards to make sure Government of Canada (GC) data is presented consistently in all systems and datasets.

 On this page